Ettumanoor: Ettumanoor Shri Mahadeva Temple

+The ancient Ettumanoor Shri Mahadeva Temple is one of the most prominent landmarks of Ettumanoor and has contributed significantly to the town's cultural and religious identity.
+According to local tradition, the Pandavas and the sage Vyasa are believed to have worshipped at this temple.

-The present temple building, with its gopuram and the fortress around it, was reconstructed in 717 ME (1542 AD).
-There are Dravidian mural paintings on the walls inside and outside of the main entrance.
-The fresco of Pradosha Nritham (Dance of Shiva) is one of the finest Wall painting in India.
-There is a golden flag staff inside the temple.
-On the top of it is the idol of a bull surrounded by small bells and metal leaves of the banyan tree.
-The temple roofs are covered with copper sheets and it has 14 ornamental tops.
-Bhagavati, Sastha, Ganapathy and Yakshi are installed here as subordinate deities.
-It is believed that the great philosopher, Sankaracharya wrote the 'Soundaraya Lahari' staying in the temple.
+The present temple structure, including the gopuram and the surrounding fortifications, was reconstructed in 717 ME (1542 AD).
+The temple features Dravidian-style mural paintings on the walls inside and outside the main entrance.
+Among these, the fresco depicting Pradosha Nritham (the dance of Shiva) is regarded as one of the finest examples of wall painting in India.
+The temple has a golden flagstaff topped with a sculpted bull, adorned with small bells and metal leaves shaped like those of a banyan tree.
+The roofs are covered with copper sheets and are crowned with 14 ornamental finials.
+In addition to the main deity, shrines dedicated to Bhagavati, Sastha, Ganapathy, and Yakshi are present.
+Tradition also holds that the philosopher Shankaracharya composed the Saundarya Lahari while staying at the temple.